Skip to content

 Strengths: - Provider breadth — Supports 100+ LLMs (every major provider + emerging models) - Production-grade routing — Advanced retry, fallback, and load-balancing logic - Admin dashboard — Web UI for monitoring, cost tracking, virtual keys - Extensive enterprise features — Authentication, user management, rate limiting per project - Framework integrations — Works with LangChain, LlamaIndex, Semantic Kernel, etc. - Well-established — 8+ years of battle-tested routing logic

-Trade-offs: - Higher latency — ~8ms P95 at 1k RPS (vs. <2ms for TokenPak) - More complex setup — Requires database (Postgres), Redis, Prometheus for full features - No vault compression — Focuses on provider routing, not prompt optimization - Data logging optional — Default behavior sends telemetry; requires config to disable
+Trade-offs: - Heavier footprint — More moving parts can add overhead compared to a minimal proxy - More complex setup — Requires database (Postgres), Redis, Prometheus for full features - No vault compression — Focuses on provider routing, not prompt optimization - Data logging optional — Default behavior sends telemetry; requires config to disable

 Best for: - Teams routing across many providers (OpenAI, Azure, Bedrock, Cohere, etc.) - Multi-tenant platforms (need user/project isolation and billing) - Organizations needing admin dashboards and user management - Projects using LangChain or other popular frameworks - Enterprise deployments with strict SLAs

-When NOT to use LiteLLM: - If you want to avoid logging infrastructure (TokenPak is privacy-first) - If you need sub-2ms latency (TokenPak is faster) - If you want vault compression (TokenPak-specific feature) - If you're a solo developer (overkill for small projects)
+When NOT to use LiteLLM: - If you want to avoid logging infrastructure (TokenPak is privacy-first) - If you want the leanest possible proxy footprint (TokenPak is intentionally minimal) - If you want vault compression (TokenPak-specific feature) - If you're a solo developer (overkill for small projects)

 Helicone